-Fall is right around the corner and it is a glorious time.
+Fall is a glorious time of year.
 The countryside is virtually exploding with oranges, reds, golds and yellows.
 This is a great time of the year to enjoy the out-of-doors.
 It is also a great time for fall gardens as autumn mums and perennials finish the season with a flourish.

 Most spring planted annuals get a bit ragged about now, having survived through the heat, dry conditions and pests of the summer.
 This is a good time to freshen up your gardens by introducing some proven winners to your fall landscape.
 Coincidentally, you’ll probably be around to enjoy your fall garden more than you mid-summer plantings.
 The weather is more temperate, vacations are over with and kids are back in school.